I-70 reopens; CDOT warns future intermittent closures possible

 In its press release Monday, CDOT emphasized that "it is critical for motorists to pay attention to the roadway and follow signage and traffic guidance through the canyon."

-Additionally, there is an eastbound detour is between Hanging Lake Tunnel (mile marker 125) and near No Name Tunnel (mile marker 117.6) that will contribute to slower speeds and longer travel times.
+Additionally, there is an eastbound detour between Hanging Lake Tunnel (mile marker 125) and near No Name Tunnel (mile-marker 117.6) that will contribute to slower speeds and longer travel times.

 "The interstate is too narrow to allow stopped vehicles along the roadway, and Colorado State Patrol troopers will assist in watching for motorists who attempt to stop," the press release states.